 So what’s next.

 Now that the dust has settled I’ve allowed myself time to enjoy the end of summer with my family and be a little spontaneous.
-I’ve met friends mid-week camping trip, took a last-minute trip to Oregon with extended family for the total eclipse, and have been finishing some house projects.
-I signed up for a few classes at the local community college and ‘accidently’ enrolled full-time this semester.
+I’ve met friends for a mid-week camping trip, took a last-minute trip to Oregon with extended family for the total eclipse, and have been finishing some house projects.
+I signed up for a few classes at the local community college and accidentally enrolled full-time this semester.
 I have always had a love and passion for interior design so I’m exploring and learning about the industry.
 Its only been a week but I’m really excited to learn something new and love the courses so far.
 Its been a struggle navigating the modern education system (soooo different then the mid 90’s, ha!) but also fun.

 Overall the medicaton has been a complete lifesaver even though I’m in the midst of a life crisis.
 I’m feeling my energy, focus and creativity kicking back in and am energized to try new things.
 Mental health and depression is unfortunately still a taboo in our culture, but if we talk about it more, I think more people would be willing to get help sooner (myself included).
-If my story helps anyone who has spent too much time feeling not like themselves, unable to move forward/make decisions and feeling stuck in the fog, I hope you consider getting help that works for you.
+If my story helps anyone who has spent too much time not feeling like themselves, unable to move forward/make decisions and feeling stuck in the fog, I hope you consider getting help that works for you.
 For me, it ultimately led to medication and a major life shift; but exercise, therapy and meditation are ways I maintain my mental and physical health.
-I’ve been so lucky to have people around me that have cared about me even when they don’t understand what’s going on with me.
+I’ve been so lucky to have people around me that have cared about me even when they don’t understand what’s going on inside.
 My husband has stepped up so much to keep the roof over our heads and I don’t know what I’d do without him.

 If you’re still reading this, thank you for listening and being part of this process with me.
 Its always awkward when someone is going through something difficult, but to those of you who have reached out, its meant the world to me.